docker/docs/docker-hub/roles-and-permissions.md

 ---
-description: Use roles in Docker Hub to control who has access to content, registry, and organization management permissions.
+description: Use roles in your organization to control who has access to content, registry, and organization management permissions.
-keywords: members, teams, organizations, company, roles
+keywords: members, teams, organization, company, roles, access
 title: Roles and permissions
 ---

-Member roles let organization and company owners control who in an organization has access to products and features on Docker Hub.
-This section is for organization or company owners who want to learn about the defined roles and their permission scopes.
+Organization and company owners can assign roles to individuals giving them different permissions in the organization.
+This section is for owners who want to learn about the defined roles and their permission scopes.

 ## Roles